-Some 40 years ago, schools were a lot different to what they are now, many were housed in old
+Some 40 years ago, the schools where I lived were a lot different to what they are now, many were housed in old

 Victorian buildings, but these buildings oozed an air of authority and discipline.

-Most children of this era would say that their first day at school was either exciting or terrifying, there wasn't anything in between generally, but whatever the emotion, it was quieted upon arrival of the teacher in the classroom and hearing them speak for the first time.
-The children were briefed on etiquette, who the teachers were, what they could and could not do and given some tools, instruments of education.
+Most children of this era would say that their first day at school was either exciting or terrifying, there wasn't anything in between generally, but whatever the emotion, it was quieted upon arrival of your teacher in the classroom and hearing them speak for the first time.
+All children in those days were briefed on etiquette; who the teachers were going to be for the new term; what us kids could and could not do, as well as being handed out some tools — our instruments of education.

-Handed out was a pencil, a ruler, a pen and a notebook, using these tools the pupils were all to build their future, by getting educated.
+Provided was a pencil, a ruler, a pen and a notebook, using these tools the pupils were to build their future, by getting educated.

 Article written by Hazel Arnold.

 From the moment that teacher commanded the pupils attention and said, “pick up your pens and begin”, it would have been a